gobeyondidentity/developer-docs/contributor-guide/style-guide.md

 When referring to labels of user interface items, do not include ending punctuation such as the ellipse (…) or colon (:).

-Whenever possible, refer to user interface items without identifying them as any special type of element.
+Whenever possible, refer to user interface items without identifying them as any special element type.
 Complex dialogs may require more specific wording.

 | :white_check_mark: **DO** | :no_entry_sign: **DON'T** |
 | --- | --- |